top of page

 Similarities Between Weird West & Steampunk

-Weird West is a literary subgenre that combines elements of the Western with another literary genre, usually horror, occult, fantasy or science fiction.
+Weird West is a literary subgenre that combines elements of the Western with another literary genre, usually horror, occult, fantasy, or science fiction.

 Steampunk, a genre of science fiction that has a historical setting and typically features steam-powered machinery rather than advanced technology.
+A style of design and fashion that combines historical elements with anachronistic technological features inspired by science fiction.

-"the essence of steampunk is homage to vintage fashion with a modern, sassy twist"
+"The essence of steampunk is homage to vintage fashion with a modern, sassy twist."

-Now that we have the definitions of each genre the big question is this, are weird west and steampunk similar and if so just how similar are they?
-Yes they do have similarities and we will go over them and see just how alike and even how unalike they are.
+Now that we have the definitions of each genre, the big question is this: are weird west and steampunk similar, and if so, just how similar are they?
+Yes, they do have similarities, and we will go over them and see just how alike and even how unalike they are.

--They are both lesser known underrated sub-genres
+-They are both lesser-known known underrated sub-genres

 -Both can be considered to be a form of a sub-genre of Fantasy